Whatever your style of investing or trading you would like to choose great companies that have a habit of growing.

 We look for such companies.
 They are hard to find.
-Over the last few years many companies have grown rather well.
-Some of these companies have probably grown where they didn’t justify to do so.
-We like to put our money behind companies that are 10-years old or more with wonderful growth and at a big price discount.
+Over the last few years, many companies have grown rather well.
+Some of these companies have probably developed unjustifiably.
+We like to put our money behind companies that are 10-years old or more with excellent growth and at a significant price discount.

-We do not try to second guess the world economy.
-Because this is difficult to do.
+We do not try to guess the world economy.
 However, it is also hard to ignore Harry S Dent and Larry Williams, both of which I have followed for some 15 years.
-Dent looks at demographics and debt and Williams looks at indicators.
+Dent looks at demographics and debt, and Williams looks at indicators.
 Both are saying similar things for 2014.

 I like it to taking a convoy of cars from Ambleside, in the Lake District, over Wrynose and Hard Knot pass.
-The cars represent companies.
+The vehicles represent companies.
 In 2009 you left Ambleside and went up Wrynose.
-On the way some cars had clutch issues and some had brake problems!
+On the way, some cars had clutch issues, and some had brake problems.

 Williams, says we will walk back up to the top to take in the views.
 Both Dent and Williams say that at some point we will run back down to the cars and complete the journey down the other side.
 A few may have brake problems!

 You are not the driver but a passenger.
-You feel committed but you can get out – sometimes easier said than done when you are already coming down the other side.
-Particularly if you’re blindfolded and unsure of the road ahead!
+You feel committed, but you can get out – sometimes easier said than done when you are already coming down the other side.
+Particularly if blindfolded and unsure of the road ahead!

 I’m not a financial advisor, nor do I want to be – see disclaimer.
 When I post a company that is when I look to buy or sell.
-I usually place a buy ahead of the share price so if the share continues up it will catch my buy, hopefully close to what I wanted.
-If the share goes down or flattens then my buy won’t be taken.
+I usually place a buy ahead of the share price so if the share continues up it will catch my buy, hopefully, close to what I wanted.
+If the share price reduces, we stay flat.
 I then rethink and probably reset my buy position.
 So, when I post a buy or sell on the blog it is not the complete picture, it is more involved than that.
-But as an investor the difference is usually minor.
+But as an investor, the difference is usually minor.